 Instead, the decision depicts a situation where the contractor claimed full value without consideration for residual value, remaining useful life or amounts that could be realized from disposition from the termination inventory.
 On the other hand, the government claimed that their was no contractor entitlement beyond what was actually contemplated in the line item pricing.

 So, neither party proffered a very thoughtful application of the commercial termination requirement that the contractor receive, "a percentage of the contract price reflecting the percentage of the work performed prior to the notice of termination" even though there are a number of disciplines like accounting for long term contracts and earned value project management where percentage of completion concepts are well reasoned and long standing.
 Consequently, the court's decision could simply have been its best justification for an equitable result based on the facts in evidence.

+While this direction for interpreting the commercial item termination clause appears to have turned with a few more recent decisions recognizing a contract's percentage of completion based on other criteria than just the number of delivered units, the kinks in commercial item contracting are still being resolved.
+Contractor's should expect resistance to their percentage of completion calculation and be ready to provide compelling and well reasoned support for their calculation.
 If the result turns out to be something more one sided, the government may once again find itself with a failed foray into the commercial market and cutoff from the goods and services it desired but could not obtain prior to the passage of the Federal Acquisition Streamlining Act (FASA) and Federal Acquisition Reform Act (FARA) of the mid 1990s.